timsuchanek/lycheeJS/README.md

 tutorials.

-### 2. Start lycheeJS Webserver (Sorbet)
+### 2. Start lycheeJS

 - After building the core, you are ready to go.
-Start Sorbet.
+Start Sorbet, the lycheeJS webserver:

 ```bash
 user@box:~$          cd ~/lycheeJS;